TheMoxyFoxy/legends-and-lore-rulebook/content/pages/classes/warrior.md

 {{% /ability %}}

 {{% ability name="Flank" type="Passive" %}}
-Your nonmagical attacks gain Accuracy to hit when attacking an enemy if the last ally they attacked this combat is not within your range of influence.
+Your nonmagical melee attacks gain Accuracy to hit when attacking an enemy if the last ally they attacked this combat is not within your range of influence.
 {{% /ability %}}